-A. Be Assertive
+A. Try Being Assertive

-Assertiveness is key to good communication.
+Assertiveness is a way of thinking and behaving.
 Assertiveness means asking for what you want in a simple, direct way.
+This is key to effective communication.
 When you are assertive you stand up for your rights and at the same time respect the rights of others.
 To be assertive you will need to find the balance between being overly pushy (aggressive) and not speaking up (passive).

-Assertiveness means saying something like, "I would rather go to your office for the meeting," or, "I get annoyed when I have to track you down and can't reach you when I am ill because I get scared that I will get worse in the meantime."
-You can change how assertive you are depending on each situation and who you are.
+Assertiveness can be as simple as saying something such as, "I would rather go to your office for the meeting," or as forceful as, "I get annoyed when I have to track you down and can't reach you when I am ill because I get scared that I will get worse in the meantime."
+You can change how assertive you are depending on the situation and the person you are talking to.

-When would you like to be more assertive?
+Are there times when you would like to be more assertive?